- ANTIOXIDANT SCIENCE

 Recent studies have looked into the potential implications of increases in oxidative stress and one finding was that it can have negative impacts on overall heart health.
 Specifically, oxidative stress may be linked and have a role in the hardening of arteries, high blood pressure, and other heart conditions.

-MitoQ Heart is a great way to support optimal heart help while also supporting your mitochondria against radical oxygen species.
-When you consistently take two 5mg capsules per day, MitoQ Heart can effectively provide your heart with some much-needed support to help combat oxidative stress and give it a healthy helping of supportive nutrients.
+MitoQ +heart is a great way to support optimal heart help while also supporting your mitochondria against ree radicals.
+When you consistently take two 5mg capsules per day, MitoQ +heart can effectively provide your heart with some much-needed support to help combat oxidative stress and give it a healthy helping of supportive heart health ingredients.
+Research has shown that the MitoQ molecule alone is enough to support cardiovascular health.

 The brain consumes a large amount of your daily energy requirements because it is constantly on and working to keep you alive.
 The mitochondria within the brain are some of the busiest as they constantly need to be turning over ATP.
 Mitochondria that are impacted by oxidative stress can begin to decrease mitochondrial efficiency - and in the brain, this is not ideal.

-MitoQ Brain is a supplement tailor-made to help support optimal brain health and functioning while also helping to restore mitochondrial efficiency by giving it a vital membrane antioxidant.
-Since MitoQ can readily pass through the blood-brain barrier, it makes it a great antioxidant supplement for helping the brain ward off oxidative stress.
+MitoQ curcumin is a supplement tailor-made with ingredients to help support optimal brain health and functioning while also helping to restore mitochondrial efficiency by giving it a vital membrane antioxidant.
+It contains MitoQ as well as longvida optimized curcumin, an ingredient which research has shown can support mood and memory.
+Since MitoQ can readily pass through the blood-brain barrier it makes it a great antioxidant supplement for helping the brain ward off oxidative stress – helping you to perform at your mental best.

 Ubiquinol vs. CoQ10